 For each hospital bed in the U.S., there is approximately $4,000 worth of equipment lost or stolen each year.
 Asset tracking is changing that.

 The sensitive nature of healthcare extends to its equipment.
 Hospitals don’t just worry about keeping their patients healthy.
 They have to keep on top of equipment costs and management which are ongoing processes.
 Keeping these costs down is not simply a one-time budgeting issue but a yearly—or monthly—discussion.

-Whether it’s in North America, Africa, Asia, or anywhere in between, hospital physicians and staff are often faced with the same problems and they often ask the same questions on a regular basis.
+Whether it’s in North America, Africa, Asia, or anywhere in between, hospital physicians and staff are often faced with the same problems and often ask the same questions regularly.
 Every time there is a patient going into cardiac arrest, an AED is needed—ASAP.
 Every time a nurse needs to grab a small piece of equipment that has been misplaced, they have to wander the halls or consult spreadsheets.
 There are huge problems with these solutions.